 A.9.2.
 The analyzer used for H2O measurement shall meet the criteria specified in paragraph A.9.2.2.

-When measuring H2O, the H2O analyser shall be calibrated with an accurately humidified gas using one of the options in paragraph A.9.5.
+When measuring H2O, the H2O analyzer shall be calibrated with an accurately humidified gas using one of the options in paragraph A.9.5.